mahdipedro/mahdipedro.github.io/_posts/2021-07-15-GasSensors.md

   - Sensor cost was important because costly sensor was not feasible for the project because we had a limit on the total cost of the device.

   - Sensor's response rate was not an important factor for the project since the goal was to log the average CO2 concentration over time.
+Measurement range was not a critical factor for this application as well.

   - Power consumption of the sensor was important because the system was portable and we had to power the device with a battery.

   - The facility was eqqupped with heaters, and the temperature would not go below 0℃.

   - The sensor was about to deploy in a harsh environment.
 Therefore, the sensor had to be waterproof as well.